KazukiMaruo/2024_ALGLIO/README.md

 ## Overview

-This repository includes scripts used for predicitng cognitive outcomes of post-surgical glioma patients.
+This repository includes scripts used for predicting cognitive outcomes of post-surgical glioma patients.

 ## Table of Contents